Let alone an agency, do you realize that you need some sort of marketing for your startup or company? Of course, you do!

 Approx salary: $60,000 to $65,000

 Content Writer: This employee is accountable for writing all the content required for marketing.
 His/her job would include writing website pages, blog posts, emails, landing page content, eBooks, video content, white papers, presentation slides, and so on.
 This part of the marketing process involves a lot of time, effort and creativity.
-So, mostly there must be more than one content writers in a marketing team.
+So, mostly there must be more than one content writer in a marketing team.

 Approx salary: $45,000 to $55,000